-No one, at this stage, knows if the bankruptcy term is going to be reduced to one year.
-Although it has been talked about and a draft proposal put to parliament, nothing has yet happened.
-Whether it will in the future we just don’t know.
-For the most current information on bankruptcy phone Bankruptcy Experts on 1300 795 575.
+No one, at this stage, knows if the bankruptcy term is going to be lowered to one year.
+Although it has been spoken about and a draft proposal put to parliament, nothing has yet materialized.
+Whether it will in the future we just do not know.
+For the most recent information and facts on bankruptcy phone Bankruptcy Perth on 1300 795 575.

 67. What Are My Legal Obligations While I'm Bankrupt?